 - a.
 The Dean, or nominee (Chair) - b.
 The Head of Student Services, or nominee - c.
-The relevant Programme Director - d.
+The relevant Academic Head - d.
 The student's Course Leader, or nominee, unless there are issues of conflict - e.
-A Secretary, appointed by the Head of Academic Operations - 14.
+A Secretary, appointed by the Head of Academic Operations - 13.
 The student will be invited to attend the Panel and may be accompanied by a friend or relative, or a representative from the Students' Union.
+Legal representation would not, normally, be permitted. - 14.
+The student will be invited to attend the Panel and may be accompanied by a friend or relative, or a representative from the Students' Union.
 Legal representation would not, normally, be permitted.
+Requests for legal representation to attend a meeting must be submitted to the secretary of the Panel for consideration of the University Secretary.
+The decision of the University Secretary shall be final and not subject to appeal.

-- 15. The purpose of the meeting is to discuss, collaboratively, with the student their situation, if they have any circumstances that are hindering their progression, the effect (if any) it is having on others within the University, and to identify what support can be put in place to enable the student to continue with their studies. - 16.
-The student should be notified of the meeting in writing and be given a minimum of five working days' notice of the meeting.
-The student will be informed in advance: - a. of the purpose of the meeting; - b. of the nature of the concerns; - c. who will be in attendance; - d. whether the student needs to provide any information or documentation including, if appropriate, medical evidence; - e. the contact details for the Students' Union and their right to bring a friend, relative or a Student Union representative; - f. that the meeting may proceed in their absence. - 17.
+- 15. The student should be notified of the meeting in writing and be given a minimum of five working days' notice of the meeting.
+The student will be informed in advance: - a. of the purpose of the meeting; - b. of the nature of the concerns; - c. who will be in attendance; - d. whether the student needs to provide any information or documentation including, if appropriate, medical evidence; - e. the contact details for the Students' Union and their right to bring a friend, relative or a Student Union representative; - f. that the meeting may proceed in their absence. - 16.
 The Fitness to Study Panel may call for additional independent evidence, i.e. from witnesses or from relevant medical professionals.
-In all instances, the student will be given access to all such evidence a minimum of two working days in advance of the Fitness to Study Panel meeting. - 18.
-Medical evidence submitted for consideration by the Fitness to Study Panel must be current and identify: - a. the nature and extent of any medical condition, including any prognosis, as relevant; - b. the extent to which it may affect their fitness to study and engagement in University life e.g. doctor's letter; - c. ongoing medical treatment plan; - d. recommendation for special provisions that the University might consider to support the student. - 19.
+In all instances, the student will be given access to all such evidence a minimum of two working days in advance of the Fitness to Study Panel meeting. - 17.
+Medical evidence submitted for consideration by the Fitness to Study Panel must be current and identify: - a. the nature and extent of any medical condition, including any prognosis, as relevant; - b. the extent to which it may affect their fitness to study and engagement in University life e.g. doctor's letter; - c. ongoing medical treatment plan; - d. recommendation for special provisions that the University might consider to support the student. - 18.
 The Fitness to Study Panel meeting may progress if the student does not attend.
-However, the spirit of the policy is that the meeting is a constructive approach to assisting the student to continue with their studies successfully. - 20.
-The Fitness to Study Panel may conclude, in agreement with the student wherever possible, that: - a. no further action is necessary; - b. an Action Plan will be agreed with the student detailing: - i. support to be put in place;
+However, the spirit of the policy is that the meeting is a constructive approach to assisting the student to continue with their studies successfully. - 19.
+The Fitness to Study Panel may conclude, in agreement with the student wherever possible, that: - a. no further action is necessary; - b. an Action Plan will be agreed with the student detailing: - i. support to be put in place; - ii. formal expectations;

-- ii. formal expectations; - iii. timescales for achievement and review; - iv. consequences of failing to meet agreed expectations; - c. that it is appropriate for the student to change to another mode of study, if available; - d. that the student should take an interruption of studies, if appropriate and within time limits for completion of the course; - e. that it is necessary to refer to other University policies, such as the Student Disciplinary Policy, the Wellbeing and Mental Health Policy; - f. that it is necessary to permanently withdraw the student from the University.
+- iii. timescales for achievement and review: - iv. consequences of failing to meet agreed expectations; - c. that it is appropriate for the student to change to another mode of study, if available; - d. that the student should take an interruption of studies, if appropriate and within time limits for completion of the course; - e. that it is necessary to refer to other University policies, such as the Student Disciplinary Procedure, the Wellbeing and Mental Health Policy; - f. that it is necessary to permanently withdraw the student from the University.
 This course of action would, normally, be reserved for exceptional circumstances e.g. where previous attempts to support the student through the Fitness to Study Procedure have not been successful and there is objective and authoritative evidence that the student is physically or mentally unable to continue their studies.